Color spans our lives from infancy to infinity.

 ensconced in the Tower of London!

-thrill of new bikinis, and hip hugging, low-rise waists with dangly, sparkling sexiness.
+Similarly, color psychology can merge with jewelry allure.
+A belly button piercing multiplies the thrill of new bikinis, and hip hugging, low-rise waists with dangly, sparkling sexiness.
 An industrial piercing with three oil slicked discs thrusts a person into an underground, illicit-music, heart pumping, booming bass vibe.

 The contrast of the two atmospheres, and the visuals they prompt, merge color psychology with the psychology of body jewelry.
 Add your personal music choices to the mix, and you are an